tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Stay updated

 If you're following this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
-You can stay updated about these posts by subscribing to my free newsletter at [https://tinyletter.com/tomjoht](https://tinyletter.com/tomjoht).
+You can stay updated about these posts by subscribing to my free newsletter.

+{% include mailchimp.html %}